blakegarretson/essentials/main.md

 - [OneNote](https://www.onenote.com/download) is easy to recommend given the comprehensive functionality and the fact that it is free.
 For most tasks, I’m a plain text file guy.
 However, I use OneNote at work extensively, and I really like it.
 I can integrate emails, pictures, tables, and all the rest into a workflow organized by notebooks, sections, and pages.
 However, if you don’t use Office 365 and/or Outlook, OneNote might not have as many advantages for you.
 - [Obsidian](https://obsidian.md/) is listed above in the general writing app category, but it is great for notes as well.
 Images and tables are supported through Markdown, so they aren’t as easy to include as in OneNote, but Obsidian excels when it comes to text.
 The Canvas feature is also really cool.
 It lets you visualize and connect data in interesting ways, a bit like a mind mapper.
 Obsidian’s biggest shortcoming is you have to figure out your own file-sync solution unless you pay them for their sync service.
 Saving your vaults to Google Drive, iCloud, OneDrive, etc. will solve this for you, but you still won’t be able to work with some combinations (like saving a vault to Google Drive on desktop and opening it on an iPhone).
     - [Zettlr](https://zettlr.com) (also mentioned above with the writing apps) is a Markdown-based app great for note-taking, and (unlike Obsidian) it is completely open source.
 While powerful on the desktop, Zettlr does not have a mobile app counterpart, so your notes aren’t easily accessible on your mobile devices.
 You are also on your own for syncing, but that is easily overcome by saving your notes to a cloud service like Google Drive or iCloud.
 Unless open source is incredibly important to you, I would still recommend Obsidian over Zettlr.
 - [Tot](https://tot.rocks/) is a Mac-only app that sits in your menubar waiting to save quick notes and snippets of text.
 This is not a general purpose notes app like the above apps.
 It is very limited, and it just has seven Markdown-supported “pages” of notes where you can type or paste whatever you like.
 This weird limitation carves out a unique use-case that I didn’t know I needed until I started using it.
-As a bonus, syncing is automatic and seamless, so if you install Tot on a laptop and desktop (for instance), it serves as a common clipboard where you can pass information. **(Mac)**
+As a bonus, syncing is automatic and seamless, so if you install Tot on a laptop and desktop (for instance), it serves as a common clipboard where you can pass information.
+Pro features are a paid upgrade, but they are not necessary to use the app. **(Mac)**

 ## Text Comparison